ChaitraBS-1999/Miniproject-Personal-Diary-management-system/1_Requirements/README.md

 # Requirements

 ## Introduction
 A work diary is essential for ensuring you complete every task at hand.This system is a simple mini project and compiled in VS Codes Both on Windows and Linux operating systems using GCC compiler.
-A well-managed diary displays everything in one place, making it hugely preferable to trying to keep track of deadlines on a stack of post-it notes.Our diary is not only a central resource for you but also for your teams too.
+A well-managed diary displays everything in one place, making it hugely preferable to trying to keep track of deadlines on a stack of post-it notes.Our diary is not only a central rexsource for you but also for your teams too.
 They can see when you’re busy, when you’re free, when you’re on leave and when you have a major deadline lurking around the corner.
 This means they can plan their time accordingly so they are free when you are if they need to catch up.

 -